 If this describes you, you’re in luck!
 With a latex mattress, people experience excellent support, pain relief, and lasting comfort.
 But, a latex mattress can be difficult to shop for, simply because it is different from other beds.
 Here, we will explain the differences between two major latex categories: Dunlop and Talalay.

-And since the material in a latex mattress is a natural rubber product, it’s quite possibly the most eco-friendly mass-produced mattress in the world.
+And since the material in a latex mattress can come from a natural rubber tree, it’s quite possibly the most eco-friendly mass-produced mattress in the world.
 Both hypoallergenic and devoid of harmful chemicals, natural latex offers even the most sensitive sleepers the best chance of waking well-rested, and pain free.
 Finally, when properly maintained, they will outlast any conventional coil spring mattress on the market.

 But before you start your latex mattress search, there are a few more attributes that need to be discovered, and it starts with one incredibly important question.What’s the difference between Dunlop and Talalay?

 Dunlop vs. Talalay – The Making of a Latex Mattress